RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 /swapfile                                 none            swap    sw              0       0
 ```

-7) Restart the VM to allow the above fstab changes to take effect.
+8) Restart the VM to allow the above 'fstab' changes to take effect.

-8) When VM is shutdown, setup the Setting --> Network to have 'Adapter' to have 'Bridged Adapter' and configure with connection used to reach the router connected to the BBBs.

 9) To setup the usrquota and grpquota files, run the following.
 Restart the VM login as riapsadmin.